dxiai/zhaw-living_lab/readme.md

 - Function name: 'evento_generate_raw_dataframe'; like the global variables, the function names are self-explanatory, but this time each term is seperated

 ## Evento database
 To extract module and course decriptions from the Evento database I choose the webscraping approach.
-Function `evento_scrape_module_urls` performs this task.
 The first step is the harvesting of all modules and course related urls.
-This list needs to be cleaned.
+Function `evento_scrape_module_urls` performs this task.
+The resulting list needs to be cleaned and preprocessed.
+This is done in the function `evento_clean_url_list`.
+The result of the second step is used to scrape the evento database, one url after the other in order to harvest the modules content.
+This time consuming and preferrably overnight batch job is coxed in function `evento_scrape_module_content`
-The second step is
+...

 ## Sources